bnb-chain/greenfield-docs/src/guide/getting-started/interact-with-greenfield.md

 Users can use the "put-obj-policy" command to assign object permissions to other accounts or groups (called principal), such as the permission to delete objects.
 After the command executes successfully, the object policy information of the principal will be returned.
 The principal is set by --groupId which indicates the group or --granter which indicates the account.

 ```
-gnfd-cmd permission put-obj-policy --groupId --actions get,delete gnfd://testBucket/testObject
+gnfd-cmd permission put-obj-policy --groupId --actions get,delete gnfd://testbucket/testobject
 ```

-Users can use the 'permission put-bucket-policy' command to assign bucket permissions to other accounts or groups, such as the permission to update the bucket.
+Users can use the 'put-bucket-policy' command to assign bucket permissions to other accounts or groups, such as the permission to update the bucket.
 After the command executes successfully, the bucket policy information of the principal will be returned.

 ```
-gnfd-cmd permission put-bucket-policy --granter --actions delete gnfd://testBucket
+gnfd-cmd permission put-bucket-policy --granter --actions delete gnfd://testbucket
 ```

 In addition to the basic commands mentioned above, the Greenfield Command also supports functions such as transferring tokens and cross-chain operations.
 You can find more examples in the readme file.